roytang/blog/content/notes/2018/04/982647755435749376/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/982647755435749376/
+title: ''
 ---

-RT [@DAIROCKETTO](https://twitter.com/DAIROCKETTO/): this is definitely one of the most powerful images https://t.co/DaNlQmZKVQ
+this is definitely one of the most powerful images